-- Start the engine and fully raise the header. - Shut down the windrower, and remove the key from the ignition. - 4.
-Engage the header safety props.
+- 2. Start the engine and fully raise the header. - 3.
+Shut down the windrower and remove the key from the ignition. - 4.
+Engage the header safety props. - 5.
+Ensure the draper guide (the rubber track on the underside of the draper) is properly engaged in the groove (A) on the drive roller.

-Figure 5.15: Left Side Tension Adjuster Shown -Right Side Opposite
+Figure 5.15: Left Side Tension Adjuster Shown - Right Side Opposite